ipfs/ipfs-docs/docs/concepts/glossary.md

 ### DAG

-A Directed Acyclic Graph (DAG) is a computer science data structure, adapted for use with versioned file systems, blockchains, and for modeling many different kinds of information.
+A Directed Acyclic Graph (DAG) is a computer science data structure adapted for use with versioned file systems, blockchains, and for modeling many different kinds of information.
 [More about DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)

 ### DataStore